varigence/docs/bimlflex/modeling-tools/accelerator.md

 A Link between "GeneralLedger" and "ChartOfAccounts" will use the default name "[LNK_GeneralLedger_ChartOfAccounts]".

-Defining the value "GL_COA" here will generate the name "[LNK_GL_COA]" providing easy naming flexibility through metadata when modelling more complex relationships.
+Setting ModelOverrideShortName to "GL_COA" will generate the name "[LNK_GL_COA]" providing easy naming flexibility through metadata when modeling more complex relationships.

 #### ModelObjectType